Doubly Linked List: C++, Python (Code Example)

 return ListHead

 This operation is the inverse of the traverse from the front.
-The approach is the same with a little difference.
-We must traverse to the end node and then traverse from the end node to the front node.
+The approach is the same with one small difference: reach the end node first, then walk backward to the head using the prev pointer.

-Here’re the steps for traversing a doubly linked list from the back:
+Here are the steps for traversing a Doubly Linked List from the back:

-Step 1) Traverse until we reach the tail node.
+Step 1) Traverse until the tail node is reached.

-Step 2) From the tail node, we will traverse until we get the previous node as “NULL”.
-The “prev” (previous pointer) will be null for the head node
+Step 2) From the tail node, traverse using prev until the previous node is NULL.
+The prev pointer is null for the head node.

-Step 3) At each iteration, we will print the node data.
+Step 3) At each iteration, print the node data.

 function traverseFromBack(ListHead):